laucheukhim/instano/README.md

 instano.js - Instant NoScript Detection

-> instano.js is in Pre-Alpha stage.
+> instano.js is in Alpha stage.
 Development use only.

 instano.js allows you to instantly detect if JavaScript is disabled after the page is loaded.
 It modifies the standard `<noscript>` tags so that the messages inside can be shown immediately whenever JavaScript is disabled.

 A CSS animation is used to display the message and a `setInterval` continuously stops the animation.
 Once JavaScript is disabled, the animation kicks in and the message is shown.

+Aslo, callback functions can be applied upon reenabling of JavaScript.

-[Experimental]: Callback functions can be applied upon disabling and reenabling of JavaScript by taking advantage of the possible loophole that JavaScript continues to run under `requestAnimationFrame`.
+Hackers' edition (instano.hack.js): Callback functions can be applied upon both disabling and reenabling of JavaScript by taking advantage of `requestAnimationFrame` to keep JavaScript running.

 See it in action: http://laucheukhim.github.com/instano/